narwhalacademy/zebra-crossing/README.md

 - Being caught with a burner phone raises suspicions about you.

 In most cases, making your identity less public is good enough and is actually achievable.
 See the scenario above: `Masking your identity for online dating, events, or organizing`.

+##### We advise caution around getting a "secondary" phone

+A secondary phone is a phone that stores less personal information: it's disconnected from social media and email accounts, doesn't have photos of family on it, and isn't tied to group chats with your friends.
+Like a burner phone, if someone takes your phone, your private information won't be exposed.
+Unlike a burner phone, this second phone is not a one-time use device, you use it on and off alongside your first phone.

+We advise caution because:

+- Having a second phone means you have to maintain, update and pay for a second phone.
+- A second phone is only useful if you leave your first phone at home, so you cannot attend any sponteneous events if you happen to be out already with your first phone.

+For most people, we recommend devoting your energy to cleaning up and securing your one phone.
+Only consider a second phone if you have the extra time and resources to spend on it.

 #### Remember when you're out